ESMValGroup/ESMValTool-website/references.md

 #### Other

 + <img align="right" width="180" height="130" src="/assets/img/Eyring_2016b-esd-7-813-2016-avatar.png"> **Eyring, V.**, Gleckler, P. J., Heinze, C., Stouffer, R. J., Taylor, K. E., Balaji, V., Guilyardi, E.,  Joussaume, S., Kindermann, S., Lawrence, B. N.,  Meehl, G. A., Righi, M., and Williams, D. N.: **Towards improved and more routine Earth system model evaluation in CMIP**, Earth Syst.
 Dynam., 7,  813-830,  [doi: 10.5194/esd-7-813-2016](https://doi.org/10.5194/esd-7-813-2016), 2016.

+# Acknowledgements

+If you used the ESMValTool or any of its figures in your publication, please acknowledge its use with the following sentences:

+ESMValTool v2 is released under the Apache License, version 2.0.
+The latest release of ESMValTool v2 is publicly available on Zenodo at [https://doi.org/10.5281/zenodo.3401363](https://doi.org/10.5281/zenodo.3401363).
+The ESMValCore package, which is installed as a dependency of ESMValTool v2, is also publicly available on Zenodo at [https://doi.org/10.5281/zenodo.3387139](https://doi.org/10.5281/zenodo.3387139).
+ESMValTool and ESMValCore are developed on the GitHub repositories available at [https://github.com/ESMValGroup](https://github.com/ESMValGroup) (last access: INSERT DATE).

+Besides these, we encourage the citation of the Software Documentation Papers listed above.
+Citing the Software Documentation Paper and registering your paper(s) will serve to document the scientific impact of the Software, which is of vital importance for securing future funding.
+You should consider this an obligation if you have taken advantage of the ESMValTool, which represents the end product of considerable effort by the development team.

+For convenience, you can download a bibtex file for the papers [here](/assets/downloads/esmvaltool_references.bib), but due to changing ESMValTool versions, we ask that you kindly generate the citation for the Code yourself following the Zenodo links above.